Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 World War 1

-He shows up on 2 registers of the 7th Provincial Guard, Pontanezen, Brest France and that's it.
+He shows up on two registers of the 7th Provincial Guard, Pontanezen, Brest, France, and that’s the extent of the records.

-One thing is certainly true of all of his children, the did not want to be farmers.
-They all headed out to Florida, some stayed longer than others, but Florida was always a favorite.
-I have sat in the very spot where Great Grandma Quinn and her sister Novella Davis Matthews are sitting in the photo from the early 40's.
-Cypress Gardens in Winterhaven.
-I went twice to Cypress Gardens as a kid in the 60s and 70s.
-We would always see Great Aunt Blanche and Uncle Walter her husband.
+One thing is certainly true about the Quinn family history: none of his children wanted to pursue farming.
+They all headed out to Florida; some stayed longer than others, but Florida was always a favorite destination.
+I have sat in the very spot where Great Grandma Quinn and her sister Novella Davis Matthews are in the photo from the early 40s, at Cypress Gardens in Winterhaven.
+I visited Cypress Gardens twice as a kid in the 60s and 70s, and we would always see Great Aunt Blanche and her husband, Uncle Walter.

-Great times with Great Uncles Laster and Eddie Quinn.
+We shared great times with Great Uncles Laster and Eddie Quinn, adding to our cherished Duplin County genealogy.

 The content of this website, including genealogical research, images, transcriptions, and narratives, is the intellectual property of T. Allen Quinn.
 No part may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author, except for brief quotations for scholarly or non-commercial use with proper citation.